juliacamps/Cardiac-Digital-Twin/README.md

-The code will be made available after peer review.
+The code will be made available after peer review of the publication.

 Status: under review in Medical Image Analysis.